Common Ground

 Composer, multimedia artist, and writer Paul D. Miller (aka DJ Spooky) immerses audiences in a blend of genres, global culture, and environmental and social issues.
 Miller has collaborated with an array of recording artists, including Metallica, Chuck D, Steve Reich, and Yoko Ono.
 His 2018 album DJ Spooky Presents: Phantom Dancehall debuted at #3 on Billboard Reggae.
 He is an Editor-at-Large for the Brooklyn Rail.

-The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Craig Santos Perez reading today.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Craig Santos Perez reading.

 Craig Santos Perez